 What do you get when you ask child care providers, government officials, doctors and parents to come up with an idea on how to recognize exemplary, environmentally-safe child care facilities?
-In Indiana, you get teamwork and Indiana's 5-Star Environmental Recognition Program for Child Care Facilities!
+In Indiana, you get teamwork and Indiana's Five Star Environmental Recognition Program for Child Care Facilities!

 IDEM awards stars to child care facilities that exceed state requirements for environmental health and safety.
-Each star builds on the previous star's accomplishments.
-For example, a child care facility must meet the one-star and three-star requirements in order to apply for five stars.
-Star ratings remain in effect for two years.
+Star ratings remain in effect for three years.
 Participants must re-apply to keep their status.

 Application submittal due dates are April 1, August 1 and December 1.
 Applications are evaluated three times per year.

 Participating child care facilities must:

 - Be licensed or registered (operate more than four hours a day, 10 consecutive work days and care for more than five children);

 - Be in compliance with all applicable state rules and regulations (Head Start facilities also must be in compliance with applicable federal regulations);